-' 152.306 FLOOD PLAIN OVERLAY ZONE - FP.
+§ 154.025 FP, FLOOD PLAIN OVERLAY ZONE.

-(1) PURPOSE.
-It is the purpose of this chapter to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions in specific areas by provisions designed:

-(A) To protect human life and health;

-(B) To minimize expenditure of public money and costly flood control projects;

-(C) To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public;

-(D) To minimize prolonged business interruptions;

-(E) To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard;

-(F) To help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard; and,

-(G) To ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.

-(2) METHODS OF REDUCING FLOOD LOSSES.
-In order to accomplish its purposes, this chapter includes methods and provisions for:

-(A) Restricting or prohibiting uses which are dangerous to health, safety, and property due to water or erosion hazards, or which result in damaging increases in erosion or in flood heights or velocities;

-(B) Requiring that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction;

-(C) Controlling the alternation of natural flood plains, stream channels, and natural protective barriers, which help accommodate or channel flood waters;

-(D) Controlling filling, grading, dredging, and other development which may increase flood damage; and

-(E) Preventing or regulating the construction of flood barriers which will unnaturally divert flood waters or may increase flood hazards in other areas.

-(3) GENERAL PROVISIONS.
+- (A) Purpose.
+It is the purpose of this section to promote the public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specific areas by provisions designed: - (1) To protect human life and health; - (2) To minimize expenditure of public money and costly flood control projects; - (3) To minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - (4) To minimize prolonged business interruptions; - (5) To minimize damage to public facilities and utilities such as water and gas mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard; - (6) To help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard; and - (7) To ensure that those who occupy the areas of special flood hazard assume responsibility for their actions. - (B) Methods of reducing flood losses.
+In order to accomplish its purposes, this section includes methods and provisions for: - (1) Restricting or prohibiting uses which are dangerous to health, safety, and property due to water or erosion hazards or which result in damaging increases in erosion or in flood heights or velocities: - (2) Requiring that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction; - (3) Controlling the alternation of natural flood plains, stream channels, and natural protective barriers which help accommodate or channel flood waters; - (4) Controlling filling, grading, dredging, and other development which may increase flood damage; and - (5) Preventing or regulating the construction of flood barriers which will unnaturally divert flood waters or may increase flood hazards in other areas.

+(C) General provisions.